-We've reviewed 12 Razer mice to date.
+We've reviewed 13 Razer mice to date.
 Razer is known for their gaming accessories, and they have a wide range of mice designed with gaming in mind.
 They're generally well-built and have an emphasis on performance and customizability.
 These are the best Razer mice that we've reviewed that you can buy.

-The best Razer gaming mouse with the most versatility that we've tested so far is the Razer Naga Trinity.
+The best Razer mouse with the most versatility that we've tested so far is the Razer Naga Trinity.
 This wired mouse has a unique design that comes with three swappable side panels to allow you to customize your mouse depending on the type of game you're playing.
 The mouse has between 10 and 20 programmable buttons, depending on the panel you use.
 It has one dedicated for MMOs, one for MOBAs, and one that's better suited for FPS.
-While the mouse is well-suited for people with larger hands, unfortunately, those with small hands may have issues reaching some buttons no matter which grip type they use.
-The cable also is only decent, as it's quite rigid and stiff and maintains kinks from its packaging.
+It has a wide, adjustable CPI range, and its click latency is one of the lowest we've ever measured.

 Overall, Razer makes good gaming mice that are some of the best-performing mice we've reviewed so far.
 They make a wide range of mice in different sizes, styles, and price points, so you should be able to find one that suits you regardless of your preferred style or budget.
-Unlike other companies that make mice for a wide range of uses, Razer focuses on gaming and all of their mice feature high performance and customizability, and most have RGB lighting.
+Unlike other companies that make mice for a wide range of uses, Razer primarily focuses on gaming and all of their mice feature high performance and customizability, and most have RGB lighting.

 Razer specializes in making great gaming accessories, and their mice are no exception.
 Their products are generally quite well-built and offer good performance and customization options; if you're looking for a good gaming mouse, you likely won't' go wrong with most options from Razer.